A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

-\end{linenomath} Hard thresholding helps to preserve the highest peaks and valleys in the signal, but it introduces sudden jumps at the instants where the time series crosses the threshold.
+\end{linenomath} Hard thresholding helps to preserve the highest peaks and valleys in the signal, but it introduces jumps at the instants where the time series crosses the threshold.
 Such jumps are quite evident, especially if the threshold value is relatively high.
+A soft-thresholding, or shrinkage, can be achieved by using the following approach: \begin{linenomath}